Lost-Empire-Entertainment/Elypso-browser/EULA.md

 ## 5. **PRIVACY & DATA COLLECTION**

-This Software does not collect, track, or transmit any personal data.
+This Software does not collect, track, or transmit any personal data to external servers.
+All stored data, including cookies, browsing history, and cached content, remains locally on the user's device and is not uploaded or shared.
 Any online services accessed through the Software are subject to their respective privacy policies.

 ---